How to Make Cells Independent in Excel (5 Methods)

 Read More: How to AutoFit in Excel

-Suppose you get the following figure after putting the entries in column B in a new Excel Sheet.
+• We put the entries in column B in a new Excel sheet.

 how to make cells independent in excel

-• Now drag it to the right until the heading and name fit in cells.
-In this case, we dragged to the point where the column width becomes 14.29 units (marked in the following figure).
+• Drag it to the right until the heading and name fit in cells.
+In this case, we dragged to the point where the column width becomes at least 14.29 units (marked in the following figure).

 how to make cells independent in excel

-• After that, you will see the names perfectly fitted in the cells independently.
+• You will see the names perfectly fitted in the cells independently.

 how to make cells independent in excel